hciuse/twitter-study/readme.md

 - `Timeline.R`: Creates timeline subplots.
 Automatically called when necessary in the scripts below.
 - `NumberOfInfectionsMuSPADavail.R`: This file contains code to produce Figure 2 and Figure 5.
 - `Plot7DayIncidence_MuSPADavail.R`: This file contains code to produce Figure 3 and Figure Figure 7.
+- `VaccinationComparisonsNo8099_MuSPADavail.R`: This file contains code to produce Figure 4.
-- `VaccinationComparisons_MuSPADavail.R`: This file contains code to produce Figure 4 and Figure S4.
+- `VaccinationComparisons_MuSPADavail.R`: This file contains code to produce Figure S4.
 - `DemographicComparison_MuSPADavail.R`: This file contains code to produce Figure 6.
+- `DemographicComparisonVaccNoVaccNA.R`: This file contains code to produce Figure S7.
 - `TimingOfInfection_MuSPADavail.R`: This file contains code to produce Figure S1.
 - `DemographicComparison_Recruiter.R`: This file contains code to produce Figure S2 and S3.